-In 2012, the U.S. budgeted \$19.1 billion for poverty-focused development and humanitarian assistance programs that USCCB and CRS support.
+The FY2012 budget, extended through March 2013, allocates \$19.1 billion for poverty-focused development and humanitarian assistance programs that USCCB and CRS support.
 These funds support life-saving programs, including: development, humanitarian, and emergency assistance; child survival and maternal health; HIV/AIDS prevention and treatment; agriculture and food security; water and sanitation; health; peacekeeping; migration and refugee services; and infectious disease control.
-Contrary to popular perception, the \$19 billion in poverty-focused development and humanitarian assistance represents just over one-half percent (.6%) of the federal budget.
+Contrary to popular misperceptions of such aid being 20% or more of the budget, the \$19 billion in poverty-focused development and humanitarian assistance represents just over one-half percent (0.6%) of the federal budget.